 These desires weren’t rooted in sin, and I should point out, never acted upon, because hello brace face, but the cause of a natural curiosity towards another human.
 I could never talk about these feelings with my parents (“What are they teaching you at this Christian school!?”), I couldn’t share them with my friends for fear of embarrassment (“What do you mean you’ve never kissed a guy?”), but I could freely share these thoughts and ask these questions to my bff, Dear Diary.
 That was until my secret world was exploited, and my life as I knew it came tumbling down.
 Someone broke the unforgivable act, and read my diary without my knowledge or permission.

 I will never understand why my diary was read, just as I will never understand why I, humiliated by my own words, had to read it out loud to my parents.
 But days later, and a two-month grounding serving as a form of punishment for my words, I watched my diary burn in flames and my words as I vowed to never keep a record of my secrets.

-However, that vow was broken a year later when a new leather bound notebook fell onto my lap, and the well of words flowed, just as Maya Angelou’s “Caged Bird” continued to sing.
+However, that vow was broken a year later when a new leather bound notebook fell onto my lap, and the well of words flowed as the secrets of my soul continued to sing.
 These tomes full of wonder, anxiety, heartache and love are boxed away in my basement and once in a blue moon I will tiptoe downstairs and reread the workings of my mind from a different time.
 Some of these excerpts bring me joy, others tears, but most make me laugh.